SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Does GAN Training Actually Minimize Distance?

-In this section, we present Theorem~\ref{th:main}, which is our main theoretical result and gives sufficient conditions for the discriminator to be $\gJ$-metrizable.
-Then, we explain certain implications of the theorem.
+\yuhta{W}e present Theorem~\ref{th:main}, which is our main theoretical result and gives sufficient conditions for the discriminator to be $\gJ$-metrizable.
+This theorem inspires us to propose modification schemes for GAN training in Sec.~\ref{sec:proposed_method}.